EnesYildirimm/OzdilekteyimAppiumProject/README.md

 2) Click start button and verify button click.
 3) Open categories page and verify the page.
 4) Click woman option in the menu and pick trousers category.
-5) Swipe down to bottm of the page twice and pick a product randomly.
+5) Swipe down to bottom of the page twice and pick a product randomly.
 6) Verify product details page and click favourites button.
 7) Verify login page.
 8) Send text information to username field.